How to Apply

 Important Information Regarding Phase 2 Student Visa rejection

-This information is intended for Fall 2020 new students who have received phase 1 visa approval (Approval-in-Principle) and have registered for courses AS WELL AS those who have not yet received phase 1 visa approval but wish to register for courses if they receive this visa by September 18th.
+This information is intended for Fall 2021 new students who have received phase 1 visa approval (Approval-in-Principle) and will register for courses AS WELL AS those who have not yet received phase 1 visa approval but wish to register for courses if they receive this visa before the start of the program.

 If your student visa application has been rejected during the phase 2 Visa approval process, please see the available options below:

 - You may request to have your application deferred to the Spring 2022 term

 - You may re-apply for a student visa.
 All courses completed at New York Institute of Technology with a phase 1 visa approval will count towards the completion of your degree program.